Learn how to chop an onion easily and quickly for recipes calling for diced onions with this step-by-step tutorial. This post was sponsored by Cutco.

 A clean cut through the onion.

 Peel the skin off the onion using your fingers.
-If you need, peel off the outer layer of onion if it is soggy or ugly, or if you can’t seem to get the skin off any other way.
+If you need to, peel off the outer layer of onion if it is soggy or ugly, or if you can’t seem to get the skin off any other way.

 Once the onion is peeled, take one half and place it on the cutting board.
-Make vertical cuts making sure to leave the root intact.
-I cut each slice about 1/4 inch.
+Make vertical cuts, making sure to leave the root intact.
+I cut each slice about 1/4 inch thick.

 Next dice your onion using horizontal 1/4 inch cuts.
 These will go through the entire onion.

 Repeat with the other half of the onion and use in a recipe that calls for diced or chopped onion.Print